All About Gauge

 Ribbing

 Measuring gauge in ribbed fabric can be a head-scratcher: Isn’t the whole point of ribbing that it can be stretched to a variety of widths?
 Sometimes the pattern will use wording like “slightly stretched,” but even that is open to interpretation.
 One good approach is to take a measurement with the ribbing completely relaxed (unstretched), then stretch it to its widest and take another measurement, and use the average of the two.
+For example, the stitch gauge in this example is 15 stitches over four inches (remember the purl stitches of the rib pattern are hiding!).

 Garter Stitch

 Garter stitch also presents its own set of issues.
 To count garter stitches, instead of “V”s, count the purl bumps or little “frowns” over a four-inch span.
-For row counts, patterns in garter stitch may specify gauge in “rows” or in “ridges,” which are the pronounced horizontal stripes that span the width of your swatch.
-The important thing to remember is that two garter rows make up every garter ridge.
-Skipping the cast on row, count every ridge on the right side of the swatch; if the pattern specifies rows, simply multiply by two to get your row count.
+For row counts, patterns in garter stitch may specify gauge in “rows” or “ridges,” which are the pronounced horizontal stripes that span the width of your swatch.
+Every ridge is two garter stitch rows, so if the pattern specifies rows, count ridges and simply multiply by two to get your row count.
+For example, the row gauge in this example is 25 rows (or 12.5 ridges) over four inches.

 Seed Stitch

 The purl bumps in this stitch pattern are quite prominent, but there are little knit “V”‘s hiding above, below, to the left, and to the right of each purl!
-When measuring gauge in seed stitch it is important to remember to count those knits whether you’re counting horizontal stitches or vertical rows.
+When measuring gauge in seed stitch, it is important to remember to count those knits whether you’re counting horizontal stitches or vertical rows.
 You might be tempted to count only the purl bumps, but don’t forget those “V”‘s!
+The stitch gauge in the example below is 10 stitches and 21 rows over four inches.

 Gracious me, as always, you Purl Sohoians provide us with such useful, valuable, understandable help!
 Bless you — stay safe and well, and thank you!